Zhou Tong (Water Margin): Campaigns and death

-Zhou Tong is appointed as one of the leaders of the Liangshan cavalry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Zhou Tong is appointed as a Tiger Cub Patrol Commander of the Liangshan cavalry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Zhou Tong is involved in the attack on Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang) led by Lu Junyi in the campaign against Fang La.
-One day when Zhou is scouting outside the pass, the gates suddenly open, out of which charges the enemy general Li Tianrun, who catches him off guard and kills him.
-When the campaign is over, Zhou Tong is conferred the posthumous title "Righteous Gentleman of Integrity" (義節郎).
+During the final campaign against Fang La's rebel forces, Zhou Tong is assigned to attack Dusong Pass (獨松關; located south of present-day Anji County, Zhejiang), which is guarded by Li Tianrun.
+While he is scouting the terrain outside the pass, Li Tianrun suddenly charges out, catches him off guard, and kills him.
+After the campaign is over, the emperor awards Zhou Tong the posthumous title "Righteous Gentleman of Integrity" (義節郎) to honour him for his contributions.